FlexibleEngineCloud/terraform-provider-flexibleengine/website/docs/r/css_cluster_v1.html.markdown

 * `flavor` -
   (Required)
   Instance flavor name.
-Value range of flavor ess.spec-1u8g: 40 GB to 640 GB Value range of flavor ess.spec-2u16g: 40 GB to 1280 GB Value range of flavor ess.spec-4u32g: 40 GB to 2560 GB Value range of flavor ess.spec-8u64g: 80 GB to 5120 GB Value range of flavor ess.spec-16u128g: 160 GB to 10240 GB.
+For example: value range of flavor ess.spec-2u8g:
+  40 GB to 800 GB, value range of flavor ess.spec-4u16g: 40 GB to 1600 GB,
+  value range of flavor ess.spec-8u32g: 80 GB to 3200 GB, value range of flavor ess.spec-16u64g: 100 GB to 6400 GB, value range of flavor ess.spec-32u128g: 100 GB to 10240 GB.
   Changing this parameter will create a new resource.

 * `network_info` -